8 minute read

 Why Caddy?

 The goto choice for a webdav server tends to be apache2.
-I only chose caddy since it has a built in integration with tailscale certificates.
+Caddy was chosen solely for the fact that it has a built in integration with tailscale certificates.

 Questions/Comments?

-If you’ve ever written your own instructions for anyone, you’ll know very well that it’s extremely difficult to get this with all the right details right so that it works for most people without sinking a lot of time into it.
+Writing instructions reveals that it’s extremely difficult to get all the details right so that it works for most people without sinking a lot of time into it.

-If something doesn’t work for you or seems confusing, please add any questions or comments in the comments section below.
-These are rough guidelines of what worked for me, but it’s possible I missed some detail that seemed obvious to me but may not be obvious to someone with less context.
+If issues arise, please add any questions or comments in the comments section below.
+These are rough guidelines of what worked in this specific setup, but it’s possible details may have been missed that seemed obvious in context.

 Thank you!